hollander03/dsge-training/training/README.md

 ## Overview
 - Session blocks under [`Schedule`](#schedule) indicate Sections by bullet numbering.
 1 Session = 2 Hours.
-- Additional Q&A sessions scheduled to ensure everyone is on track.
+- Additional practical/Q&A sessions scheduled to ensure everyone is on track.
-- We will aim to follow a [Socratic approach](https://en.wikipedia.org/wiki/Socratic_method) to the training so that we can have you all engage.
+- We will aim to include as much practical training so that we can have you all engage.
-- Prescribed resources should therefore be familiarized with before contact sessions --- i.e., watch tutorial videos and read through prescribed slides & notes so that we focus on challenges and practical aspects.
+- Prescribed resources should therefore be familiarised with before contact sessions --- i.e., watch tutorial videos and read through prescribed slides & notes so that we focus on challenges and practical aspects.
 - So look to prepare questions on what you struggled with, the insights/revelations that you experienced, and the critiques that you may have on the underlying assumptions/presuppositions.
-- It would be ideal for the **NT-DSGE Team** to post these remarks on the [National Treasure Slack Channel](https://national-treasure.slack.com) *before each contact session*.
+- It may be useful for the **participants** to post these remarks online via a [Slack Channel](https://slack.com/) *(to be confirmed)*.
-- If the content is not all covered within the designated session, the **NT-DSGE Team** should post questions on the [National Treasure Slack Channel](https://national-treasure.slack.com) *before the following contact session*.
+- If the content is not all covered within the designated session, the **participants** should post questions on the [Slack Channel](https://slack.com/) *before the following contact session* *(to be confirmed)*.
-- We will look to split Q&A sessions into 1 hour recap and engagement (Q&A), and 1-hour hands on (e.g., run the code, interpret, adjust).
+- We will look to split Q&A sessions into 1 hour of recap and engagement (Q&A), and 1 hour of practical work (e.g., run the code, interpret, adjust).

 ## Resources
 - Our sessions will follow closely to the [DYNARE TUTORIALS by Willi Mutschler](https://mutschler.eu/dynare/)